Widespread Youth Anxiety About Climate

 According to the global survey titled “Young People’s Voices on Climate Anxiety, Government Betrayal and Moral Injury: A Global Phenomenon” 60% of the young participants said that they felt ‘very worried’ or ‘extremely worried’ about the climate crisis.
 (Photo: Ivan Radic, Flickr, CC BY 2.0)

-A recent study led by the University of Bath found that three-quarters of young people surveyed believe the future is frightening because of climate change and 65% agreed with the statement that governments are failing young people.
+A study led by the University of Bath found that three-quarters of young people surveyed believe the future is frightening because of climate change and 65% agreed with the statement that governments are failing young people.
 Lise Van Susteren is a general and forensic psychiatrist and a co-author of the study and joined Living on Earth's Bobby Bascomb to discuss what young people are expressing about their eco-anxiety and how parents can safely talk to their kids about climate.

-VAN SUSTEREN: Well, I have to say, it doesn't come as a huge surprise to me.
-I have been talking with kids now, for many years about their anxiety and I was the expert witness on the psychological damages to kids in the United States is referred to as the Juliana case, we sued the United States government for inaction on climate.
+VAN SUSTEREN: I have been talking with kids now, for many years about their anxiety and I was the expert witness on the psychological damages to kids in the United States is referred to as the Juliana case, we sued the United States government for inaction on climate.
 So, all of the things that we found in the survey, you know, if we really use our common sense, we probably could come up with them.
 But people don't always connect the dots.
 So the fact that we have it now on paper and can wave it in the air is really important.
 So here's what we found, we found that two thirds of the kids surveyed said that they were sad, afraid and anxious.
 And over half reported feeling a sense of powerlessness, helplessness, even guilt and shame.
 And some people will say, what's the guilt and shame?
 Well, that's an important aspect, first of all, because some children look at what's happening in the world, and they think they should be doing more.
 Or they look at what's happening in the world and there's a sense that, are they really valued knowing what's that adults know what is being predicted and they're not taking action.
 There can even be a sense of shame that they're not valued to the extent that of course, they would ask to be, want to be and deserve to be.
 So that's a little snapshot of some of the sentiments that we found in the kit.

 BASCOMB: Well, that makes sense.
 I mean, if governments and industry know what they're doing know that this is going to cause an unlivable planet, for this large cohort of people and yet do nothing, it sort of sends the message that you know what you're not important enough for us to care about and to really, you know, address this problem in a meaningful way.